dotnet/AspNetCore.Docs/aspnetcore/migration/1x-to-2x/index.md

 2. Invokes the `ConfigureServices` method to register all services with dependency injection (including `DbContext` types)
 3. Performs its requisite tasks

-In 2.0 projects using EF Core 2.0, the steps outlined above still occur.
-Additionally, the `Configure` method is invoked after `ConfigureServices`.
+In 2.0 projects using EF Core 2.0, `Program.BuildWebHost` is invoked to obtain the application services.
+Unlike 1.x, this has the additional side effect of invoking `Startup.Configure`.
 If your 1.x app invoked database initialization code in its `Configure` method, unexpected problems can occur.
-For example, if the database doesn't yet exist, the seeding code will run before the EF Core Migrations command execution.
+For example, if the database doesn't yet exist, the seeding code runs before the EF Core Migrations command execution.
 This problem causes a `dotnet ef migrations list` command to fail if the database doesn't yet exist.

 Consider the following 1.x seed initialization code in the `Configure` method of *Startup.cs*: